icons8/lunacy-docs/docs/editing.md

 ## Flattening

 The flattening operation is another method of creating complex shapes by combining two or more primitives.
-It is in a way similar to the Boolean union operation, but unlike the latter the result of flattening is a single object that cannot be disassembled.
-The **Flatten selection** option shares the same drop-down list with the Boolean operations and also is available on the **Object** menu (see the figure below).
+It is in a way similar to the Boolean union operation, but unlike the latter the result of flattening is a single layer that cannot be disassembled.
+The **Flatten selection** option shares the same drop-down list with the Boolean operations and also is available on the **Layer** menu (see the figure below).

 ![Boolean group](public/shapes-flatten.png)